top of page

 Cymothoe caenis.jpeg

-Cymothoe caenis (female, upper and underside)
+Cymothoe caenis (female variations, upper and underside)

 Cymothoe caenis.jpeg